djdebonis/guffey/content/post/lodging-in-guffey-colorado.md

 Staying in Guffey allows you to immerse yourself in the town’s serene mountain setting and experience its unique culture.
 From stargazing under clear skies to exploring nearby trails and waterways, Guffey provides the perfect backdrop for relaxation and adventure.

 ### **Local Attractions Near Guffey**
-- **Paradise Cove (Guffey Gorge)**: A popular spot for swimming and cliff diving.
+- **Paradise Cove (Guffey Gorge)**:[Paradise Cove aka Guffey Gorge](https://www.wildspiritmountainlodge.com/blog/adventures-in-park-county-hiking-swimming-and-cliff-jumping-at-guffey-gorge-paradise-cove) is a popular spot for hiking, swimming, and cliff diving.
-- **Thirtynine Mile Volcanic Field**: A fascinating geological area with ancient rock formations.
 - **Historic Guffey Town Center**: Explore quirky shops, art installations, and the town’s mining heritage.

 ---

 ## **5. Additional Resources**

-- **Dining in Guffey**: Be sure to check out local spots like the Bull Moose Restaurant & Bar for a hearty meal after a day of exploring.
+- **Dining in Guffey**: Be sure to check out local spots like the Wild Spirit Mountain Lodge, The Bakery, or the Colorado Mountain Distillers for a hearty meal after a day of exploring.
 - **Outdoor Activities**: Don’t miss fishing at Eleven Mile Reservoir or hiking trails in Pike National Forest.
 - **Events and Festivals**: Plan your trip around Guffey’s Fourth of July Chicken Fly or other unique community events.